About Me

 Hello.
 My name is Stacy Trasancos, and I have been writing about science and theology since 2010, all intertwined with my real life.
 That year I was pregnant with my last and seventh-born child.
 Four years prior (2006), I had been received into the Catholic Church.
 THAT took two years (2004-2006) because pre-Catholic Stacy Trasancos was all over the place.
 I’m not sure what you call it, but I was definitely not religious, as in ‘did not care’ about the whole God-question or religion.
 I did not call myself an atheist because I had no need of a label.
 What I called myself was a Senior Research Chemist for DuPont’s, Lycra® division.
 I have a Ph.D. in chemistry from Penn State University.
 Atoms are my first love!
 I am well-versed on nanocomposite materials and elastomeric polymers.
 In my 30s, something happened.
 I just 360°-d it, left my career to raise children, and embraced the life of a homemaker (i.e., home-chemist).
+Here are some links if you want to know more about my work now: CV, courses, books, talks.

 From 2010 to 2014, I studied dogmatic theology while raising my five youngest (post-Catholic) kids and seeing my oldest two (pre-Catholics) kids off into adulthood.
 I earned a M.A. in dogmatic theology from Holy Apostles College & Seminary in 2014 (summa cum laude, thank you very much).
 During that time, I started writing and shortly thereafter published books, Science Was Born of Christianity: The Teaching of Fr.
 Stanley L. Jaki (2014) and Particles of Faith: A Catholic Guide to Navigating Science (Ave Maria Press, 2016, 2019).
 I’ve done some work in bioethics, 20 Answers: Bioethics (Catholic Answers, 2018) and on Eucharistic miracles, Behold, It is I: Scripture, Tradition, and Science on the Real Presence (TAN, 2021).
 I speak on all these topics, but mostly on my conversion story from chemistry to Catholicism.
 Spoiler: it was photosynthesis.